grecosalvatore/nlpguard/README.md

 - ⚙️ Add mitigation techniques based on data manipulation

 # References
+If you use NLPGuard, please cite the following paper:
 ```bibtex
 @article{10.1145/3686924,
 author = {Greco, Salvatore and Zhou, Ke and Capra, Licia and Cerquitelli, Tania and Quercia, Daniele},